10 Best Kids Throw Blankets

 Themes and Designs That Last

 Character blankets featuring Paw Patrol, Toy Story, Pokemon, or Teenage Mutant Ninja Turtles are an easy win for younger children.
 Officially licensed prints usually use higher-quality dyes that resist fading, and the artwork is sharper than generic knockoffs.
 However, novelty themes can feel dated as tastes change.
-If you prefer longevity over trendiness, look for gender-neutral patterns like rainbows, stars, or sage green checks that still feel youthful without tying the blanket to a single franchise.
+If you prefer longevity over trendiness, look for gender-neutral patterns like rainbows, stars, or geometric prints that still feel youthful without tying the blanket to a single franchise.
 For children who love a little extra magic at bedtime, glow-in-the-dark prints offer a fun twist without sacrificing softness.

 Care and Maintenance

 Any blanket meant for kids must survive the washing machine.
 Look for throws that are explicitly labeled machine washable and dryer safe.
 Fleece and micro raschel tend to dry quickly, which is helpful when a spill happens right before bedtime.
 Cotton muslin becomes softer with each wash but may shrink slightly if dried on high heat.
-To extend the life of printed blankets, wash them inside-out on a gentle cycle and avoid fabric softeners, which can coat fibers and reduce plushness over time.
-If a listing has repeated complaints about shedding or pilling after the first wash, that is a red flag.

 Safety and Reliability Signals